RE-IMAGINING LIFELONG LEARNING IN IRELAND

 Find out moreUNIVERSITY OF LIMERICK

-We work in partnership with learners and our Enterprise Advisory Group, comprising senior enterprise members from business representative organisations, enterprise agencies, private sector companies and state bodies with responsibility for skills to change thinking about and engagement structures with university learning.
-We are focused on learners who seek to up-skill, reskill, or change careers.
-Central to MicroCreds has been the development of a dynamic and sustainable model of enterprise engagement for micro-credentials, called MicroCreds Innovate.
-It is a sustainable model for data-informed university-enterprise collaboration for micro-credentials.
-The format provides space to explore enterprise-informed development in a focused way, increasing our universities’ capacity to anticipate, understand and respond to emerging skills needs at a granular level.
-Key skills focus areas for MicroCreds Innovate events to date have included Zero Carbon, Digital Transformation & Artificial Intelligence and SMEs, with a future focus on BioPharmaChem, Food & Agriculture, together with other sectors currently experiencing high-level skills needs.
+Higher Education Institutions throughout Ireland are engaging with business representative organisations, enterprise agencies, private sector companies and state bodies with responsibility for skills to change thinking about and engagement structures with HE learning.
+The primary focus of MicroCreds is to engage learners who seek to upskill, reskill, or change careers.
+Key skills focus areas have included Zero Carbon, Digital Transformation & Artificial Intelligence and SMEs, with a future focus on BioPharmaChem, Food & Agriculture, Offshore Wind Energy, together with other sectors currently experiencing high-level skills needs.